YIO-Remote/documentation/yio-api.md

 ### Messages
 When a message arrives from a flagged client, it gets emitted via the `messageReceived` signal.
 You can connect to this signal from QML or C++ to further process the message.

+### Sending messages
+You can send messages to all authenticated clients with the `sendMessage(QString msg)` method.
+The message should be stringified JSON.